 All students must keep close watch over their own property.
 Loss of clothes, bags, pens, books, files and other small items is at times unavoidable.
 It is essential that ALL personal property be clearly labelled.
 This applies particularly to bags, many of which are otherwise identical.
 Valuables such as MP3 players, iPods, mobiles etc preferably should not be bought to the college at all.
 The college does not accept responsibility for lost mobiles or other electronic devices.

 The college will record the theft of student property and were possible investigate the loss.
 The college cannot take responsibility for loss/theft of cash or valuables.

 CVC has a range of support staff to assist students throughout their high school years, including a nurse, youth workers, a chaplain and year coordinators.

 The youth workers and chaplain will be coordinating a range of activities for students to participate in this year to assist them in not only enjoying life at the college but also developing resilience, social skills and an understanding of when and how to ask for help.
 Our school nurse is also available most days.
 Her role includes nursing sick students but also teaching preventative health strategies and she is available to students to discuss a range of health issues.

 If you have any concerns about your child’s progress, attendance or general wellbeing at the college please contact the appropriate year coordinator for assistance.

-Student reports will be given to students at the end of each Semester (July and December).
-If a student is not in attendance the report will be posted.
+Student reports will be published via Connect at the end of each Semester (July and December).

 Changes to the Secondary Schools Tax File Number Program: The Secondary Schools Tax File Number (TFN) Program will not continue beyond 31 December 2014.
 This means that School TFN forms will no longer be processed beyond this date.